stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/2-deployments.md

 ## Introduction

-In this lab, you'll learn about one of Kubernetes' most powerful concepts: Deployments.
+In this lab, you will learn about one of Kubernetes' most powerful concepts: Deployments.
 While Pods are the basic building blocks in Kubernetes, Deployments provide declarative updates and sophisticated lifecycle management for your applications.

 Deployments manage ReplicaSets, which in turn manage Pods, creating a powerful abstraction that handles scaling, updates, and self-healing for your applications.
 Understanding how to work with Deployments is essential for running production applications on Kubernetes.